TO ERR IS HUMAN

 Every newbie I come across seem to be “naturally stuck” with portrait, straight on, no tilt.
 To top things up, they desaturate photos to make “very artistic” black-and-white perfect passport photos.

-Good to try this once in a while, but I really don’t think the classic style will work well with modern day cosplay… maybe for the exception of a few oldie characters.
+Good to try this once in a while, but I really don’t think the classic style will work well in modern day… maybe only if you are re-creating that oldie style goodness.

 But do try exploring other angles, it’s time to graduate from passport photos.